heapwolf/vines/README.md

 ## Motivation

-A distributed system has many discrete processes that run on a multitude of arbitrary devices and networks yet to the user it appears to be a single coherent program.
-Distributed systems can help to provide availability and fault tolerance.
+Distributed software provides availability and fault-tolerance.
+To achieve this, a distributed program has many discrete processes running on a multitude of devices and networks.

+Each process will produce data.
+Each process should make informed decisions about its own data as well as the data created by other processes.
+It is not effecent or always possible to have all processes in a network synchronize before making a decision.

 ## Synopsis

-Fault-tolerance and strong consistency are not exactly compatable.
-Vines attempts to facilitate data replication and coordinated decision making through a combination of [eventual consistency][0] and [quorum-based concensus][1].

-Vines is targeted toward applications that require intelegence distribution such as _application monitoring_.
+Vines attempts to facilitate coordinated decision making through a combination of [eventual consistency][0] and [quorum-based concensus][1].
+It may be useful for applications that require intelegence distribution such as _application monitoring_.

 ## Features